Skip to contents

 ## # ℹ 1 more variable: pdf_link <chr>

-With the dataset ready, we’ll now use tidyllm to generate embeddings and perform a semantic search to find papers that are similar to the target_abstract from a Paper on commuting and the expansion of high-speed rail by Heuerman and Schmieder (2018).
-For this task, we’ll use the mxbai-embed-large model.
-This model, developed by Mixedbread.ai, achieves state-of-the-art performance among efficiently sized models and outperforms closed-source models like OpenAI’s text-embedding-ada-002.
-If you have Ollama installed, you can download it using ollama_download_model("mxbai-embed-large").
-It’s important to choose your embedding model carefully upfront, as each model produces unique numerical representations of text that are not interchangeable between models.
+With the dataset ready, we use tidyllm to generate embeddings and perform a semantic search to find papers similar to the target_abstract from a paper on commuting and high-speed rail by Heuermann and Schmieder (2018).
+For this task we use the mxbai-embed-large model, available via Ollama with ollama pull mxbai-embed-large.
+It is important to choose your embedding model carefully upfront, as each model produces unique numerical representations that are not interchangeable between models.

-To compute an embedding of the target abstract we use the embed() function with ollama() as provider-function:
+To compute an embedding of the target abstract we use embed() with ollama() as the provider:

 target_tbl <- target_abstract |>